gavoja/twcss/README.md

 ## Motivation

 Tailwind is awesome, but it requires a build setup.
-Twind exists, but the project appears to be dead.
+Twind exists, but the project appears to be inactive.

 ## Features